nernst2088/A-tailored-ReaxFF-for-RC/README.md

 It has been preliminarily tested on a set of simple systems, including pure metals, cement minerals, water, and several organic molecules.
 Its applicability limits, however, still require more extensive validation.
-Further validation on more challenging systems is welcome, and any feedback and corrections would be greatly appreciated.
+Further validation on more challenging systems is welcome, and any feedback and correction would be greatly appreciated.